 How understandable are the proofs for the purpose of verifying correctness?
 This is to assess hypotheses 1 and 2.

 How confident is the participant that the proofs are correct?
 Note that a proof assistant gives a guarantee of correctness.
 This is to assess hypothesis 3.

-In Section 2.6, I discussed some of the literature in the definitions of understandability and distinguished between a person finding a proof understandable and a person being confident that a proof is correct.
-In this experiment, instead of using any of these definitions I asked the participants themselves to reflect on what understandable means to them in the context of the experiment.
+In Section 2.5, I discussed some of the literature in the definitions of understandability and distinguished between a person finding a proof understandable and a person being confident that a proof is correct.
+In this experiment, instead of using these definitions I asked the participants themselves to reflect on what understandable means to them in the context of the experiment.

-A similar methodology of experimentation to the one presented here is the work of Jackson, Ireland and Reid [IJR99[IJR99]Ireland, Andrew; Jackson, Michael; et al.Interactive proof critics (1999)] in developing interactive proof criticsProof critics are discussed in Section 2.7.2..
-Their study sought to determine whether users could productively interact with their software, and they adopted a co-operative evaluation methodology [MDHW93[MDHW93]Monk, Andrew; Davenport, Lora; et al.Improving your human-computer interface: A practical technique (1993)] where participants are asked to 'think aloud' when using their software.
+A similar methodology of experimentation to the one presented here is the work of Jackson, Ireland and Reid [IJR99[IJR99]Ireland, Andrew; Jackson, Michael; Reid, GordonInteractive proof critics (1999)Formal Aspects of Computinghttps://doi.org/10.1007/s001650050052] in developing interactive proof criticsProof critics are discussed in Section 2.6.2..
+Their study sought to determine whether users could productively interact with their software, and they adopted a co-operative evaluation methodology [MH93[MH93]Monk, Andrew; Haber, JeanneImproving your human-computer interface: a practical technique (1993)publisher Prentice Hallhttps://books.google.co.uk/books?id=JN9QAAAAMAAJ] where participants are asked to 'think aloud' when using their software.